-Alternatively, if you want to access a welcome bonus with your new business checking account, then consider Chase Business Complete Checking.
+Alternatively, if you want to access a welcome bonus with your new business checking account, then consider Chase Business Complete Banking.

-You can open a Chase Business Complete Checking account entirely online, but Chase also does a great job of streamlining the in-person application process, if you prefer to go to a branch.
+You can open a Chase Business Complete Banking account entirely online, but Chase also does a great job of streamlining the in-person application process, if you prefer to go to a branch.
 Chase also has about 16,000 ATMs and 4,700 branches across 26 states, which will easily accommodate any in-person banking you need to do.
-It’s also worth noting that Chase Business Complete Checking has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It’s also worth noting that Chase Business Complete Banking has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.

-Though Chase Business Complete Checking will be the most comparable option to Azlo business banking, there are other Chase business checking accounts worth considering.
+Though Chase Business Complete Banking will be the most comparable option to Azlo business banking, there are other Chase business checking accounts worth considering.

 Launched in 2018, Novo is one of the newest entrants to the digital-only banking space.
 Like Azlo business banking, Novo allows you to open your business checking account online.